Scroll to top

 says Joshua Bongard, Ph.D. and robotics expert at the University of Vermont who co-led the new research.

-Our AI technology generates this graphic by detecting the source of records.
-This helps our users detect the mature level of innovations and improve their innovation scouting searches.
-If you would like to find out more about our platform, book a demo here.
+Our AI technology generates this graphic by detecting the source of records, helping users detect the mature level of innovations and improve their innovation scouting searches.
+If you’re curious to find out more about InnoScout, book a demo here.

-This disruptive innovation is very recent and the topic is growing in activity since the first investigations in the field in the year 2020.
+This disruptive innovation is quite recent and the topic is growing in activity since the first boost of investigations in the field in 2020.
 Results in Linknovate for “Xenobot” show this time line:

 Photo source: Linknovate